-Parents/guardians are expected to call their child's school before any absence.
+Parents/Guardians are expected to notify their child's school of any absence.
 Just as concern would be felt if a student did not arrive home after school, the same concern exists if a student does not come to school.
-In addition to the call, schools may require written follow-up from home following the student's absence.
-Parents are asked to follow the individual school requirements on this matter.
+In addition to the notification, schools may require written follow-up from home following the student's absence.
+Parents/Guardians are asked to follow the individual school's requirements on this matter.
 Students in any athletic or co-curricular activity who are not in attendance one-half (1/2) or more of their scheduled classes on the day of a practice, event, contest, or competition will be ineligible to participate.
-If an athlete was absent from school for reasons other than illness, for example, but not limited to: funeral, family emergency, or mental health day, they may participate, but will need approval of the Principal or designee.
+If an athlete was absent from school for reasons other than illness (e.g., funeral, family emergency, mental health day, etc.), they may participate, but will need approval of the principal or designee.
 Students should contact their coach or sponsor on the day of a practice or event to report that they missed part or all of the school day.
 Contact should occur whether the practice or event is before or after school.